Becoming Catholic (RCIA)

 - Being a part of a parish community through praying together, attending parish events, and volunteering with fellow parishioners

 - Formal sessions with the St. Maria Goretti RCIA Team are usually scheduled once a week, September through April

 - Time for personal prayer and reflecting as you prepare to become Catholic

 - The reception of the Sacraments of Baptism, Confirmation, and Holy Communion usually take place during the Easter Vigil on Holy Saturday evening

 Living one’s Catholic faith is an ongoing process.
+Attending Mass each Sunday is important.
 Being part of a Catholic parish is important.
-The bonds that develop in belonging to a parish community give you support in living as a disciple of Jesus Christ.
+The bonds that develop in belonging to a parish community are an ongoing support in living as a disciple of Jesus Christ as a Catholic.